Program: Monday, October 22, 2018 (9am - 6pm)

 SPEAKER BIO: Dr. Michael Behrisch is a Postdoctoral Researcher with the Visual Computing Group at the Harvard University Cambridge, USA since 2017.
 His research interest include the visualization of relational data, pattern analysis in visualizations, and user-centric exploration approaches for large data spaces.
 He received his PhD. in Computer Science from the University of Konstanz, where he worked from 2011 until 2017 as a Research Associate in the Data Analysis and Visualization Group.

-Discussion of Visualization Tools
+Open Discussion of Visualization Tools

-Mini-Symposium on Visualizing Uncertainty in Practice
+Mini-Symposium on the Practice of Visualizing Uncertainty

 In the late afternoon, we will coordinate a fast-paced session that brings participants up to speed with the practical aspects of uncertainty visualization.
 To this end, we will begin this session with a 30-minute primer by Kristi Potter of the National Renwewable Energy Laboratory on the topic that specifically highlights challenges and established approaches.
-Following this primer will be a set of six 10-minute lightning talks, each of which outlines a working solution from a practical setting.
+Following this primer will be a set of five 10-minute lightning talks, each of which outlines a working solution from a practical setting.

 ABSTRACT: Uncertainty is ubiquitous in scientific data.
 Aberrations such as variability, error, and missing data are key characteristics providing insights into the reliability of a given dataset.
 Without this information, data is often considered incomplete; however many visualizations do not include uncertainty due to increased complexity in the visual design.
 In my own work, I often encounter uncertainty stemming from large-scale, multi-run simulations where the variability between simulation runs reflects the range of possible outcomes.
 My approach to these problems often include multiple linked-windows, color mapping, and contouring, as well as more sophisticated, but domain-specific methods.